Announcing the release of …

 About the Author

-Sake’s Hidden Secrets is written by John Gauntner, the world’s premier sake educator and the world’s leading non-Japanese authority on sake.
+Sake’s Hidden Stories is written by John Gauntner, the world’s premier sake educator and the world’s leading non-Japanese authority on sake.
 He lives at “sake ground zero,” in Japan, where he has been for over 20 years, the last 15 of which he has been working and moving about in the sake-brewing industry.
 In the Japan media he is called the Sake Dendoushi, or “Sake Evangelist” for his diligent efforts to promote Japan’s traditional beverage, along with the culture that suffuses it.
 Through his work and for it, he constantly communicates and interacts with the brewers, toji and consultants of the industry seamlessly in the local lingo.
 No other non-Japanese has visited as many breweries or had as much contact, interaction and access to the industry as he.